elli0t43/Easy-Fly-Plugin/README.md

 # Easy Fly Plugin

-A easy and straight forward /fly plugin with customizable on fly message, and can be used from both ingame and console.
+An easy and straight forward /fly plugin with customizable on fly message, and can be used from both ingame and console.

 ## Installation